oqolarte/oblong/content/project/dada.md

 ---
 title: "Dada: Text-only Local News"
-date: 2021-05-05T21:35:49+08:00
+date: 2022-04-10T01:35:49+08:00
 keywords: ["ohio quilbio olarte", "ohio olarte", "oqolarte", "web scraping news", "python web scraping news"]
-draft: true
+draft: false
 ---
+{{< closed >}}

+I haven't had a real chance to work on this project.
+Now that I'm making it public, and it's already dead!

+The premise would have been simple: text-only news sites.

+For more experienced developers, the implementation would have been simple, too.

+{{< toc >}}

-## Status: Open {.statusOpen}
+## Introduction

-*Dada* is a working title for this project.
+*Dada* was a working title for this project.[^dada] It's based on the Filipino expression,
-It's based on the Filipino expression, "*Puro ka dada!* (You're full of empty talk!)"
+"*Puro ka dada!* (You're full of empty talk!)"

+[^dada]: While one could make connections, this is entirely different from the art movement of similarly spelled name.

 Now, by all means, this concept won't be empty talk.
 What I hope it would be, though, is text only.

-The four news sites that I'll be scraping are:
+The four news sites worth considering for now are:
 - [Inquirer](https://www.inquirer.net) (INQ)
 - [Manila Bulletin](https://mb.com.ph) (MB)
 - [Philippine Star](https://www.philstar.com) (PHS)